Kitware/iMSTK/Docs/Dynamical_Models/PbdModel.md

 ## Deformable Volumetric Tissue

 For volumetric deformable tissues discretized with tetrahedrons may be used.
-With the tetrahedrons one may either use (a) **PbdVolumeConstraint** & **PbdDistanceConstraint** constraints Or (b) use **PbdFemConstraint** constraints.
-The FEM constraints are more accurate than the volume+distance.
+With the tetrahedrons one may either use (a) **PbdVolumeConstraint** & **PbdDistanceConstraint** constraints Or (b) use **PbdStrainEnergyConstraint** constraints.
+The Strain Energy constraints are more accurate than the volume+distance.
 However, they are much slower in that one may not be able to achieve the target element count or timestep, iteration count, & stiffness.
-The volume constraints behave well with sign inversion, recovering well from inverted tetrahedrons quickly. **PbdFemConstraint** can recover from inversion even better than the volume ones but it is costly.
+The volume constraints behave well with sign inversion, recovering well from inverted tetrahedrons quickly. **PbdStrainEnergyConstraint** can recover from inversion even better than the volume ones but it is costly.
 Best if you only have a couple tetrahedrons inverting for a short period.

 Tetrahedral Needle Puncture        |  Endoscope Tissue Press :-------------------------:|:-------------------------:
 ![](../media/needleTissue.gif)  |  ![](../media/PbdModel/tissue3.gif)

-PBD FEM simulation can be setup with NeoHookean, StVK, Linear, or CoRotation models.
+PBD Strain Energy simulation can be setup with NeoHookean, StVK, Linear, or CoRotation models.
 NeoHookean is recommended for large deformation but slightly more costly than StVK.

 ```cpp
 // Setup the Model